FreshSupaSulley/Auto-2FA/README.md

 Contributing
 ------------
-Feel free to pull, share security concerns, and adapt DuOSU into a project of your own.
+Feel free to pull, share security concerns, and adapt Duochrome into a project of your own.